4.7 Youth work to foster social inclusion

 Main inclusive Youth-Work programmes and target groups

-The most important policy framework to foster social inclusion are the grants programme of the Ministry in change of youth (the Ministry of Youth and Sports until December 2021, the Ministry of Family, Youth and Equal Opportunities since January 2022).
-Implemented on the basis of the Law in grants from the public budget (Law no. 350/2005) and a methodology approved each year, the grant programme is funding small projects (maximum 5 500 Euro) for youth NGOs and NGOs working with young people.
+The most important policy framework to foster social inclusion is the grants programme of the Ministry responsible for youth (the Ministry of Youth and Sports until December 2021, the Ministry of Family, Youth and Equal Opportunities until December 2024, the Ministry of Labour, Family, Youth and Social Solidarity since December 2024).
+The grants are implemented based on the Law No. 350/2005 on grants from the public budget and a methodology is approved each year.
+This grant programme funds small projects (maximum 5 500 Euro) for youth NGOs and NGOs working with young people.
 Priority or extra points are given to projects targeting vulnerable young people.
+The programme funds 10-20 projects annually, but there are no data collected about the total number of young beneficiaries.

 Young migrants are part of the target group of the grant projects targeting migrants in general, implemented by NGOs with the support of the Asylum and Migration Fund, managed by the General Inspectorate for Immigration.
 These projects are offering direct material and financial aid, as well as diverse non-formal learning activities for children, young people and adult migrants.
 However, none of these project targets young people in particular.